tatsumoto-ren/tatsumoto-ren.github.io/blog/basic-vocabulary.md

 ## How to review

+* When a flashcard comes up,
+  read the bolded word (the target word), or the full sentence if you want.
+* If the **target** word contains kanji, try to recall the reading of the word from memory.
-* Try to recall the meaning and reading of the **bolded** word.
+* Try to recall general the meaning of the **target** word.
-* Use the context to understand how the word connects with other words.
+* Use the context as an aid to understand how the target word connects with other words.
+* Reveal the back of the card.
+  Confirm whether you recalled the correct meaning (and reading if the word contains kanji).
 * Press "Good" if your guess is correct.
 Otherwise, press "Again".
 * Don't use the "Hard" and "Easy" buttons.
   Install [AJT Flexible Grading](https://ankiweb.net/shared/info/1715096333) to hide them.

 For more detailed instructions see [How to review](how-to-review.html).

+**Note:** The meaning does not have to be precise.
+All you need to do is have a very basic understanding of what each word means.
+English translations are not enough to fully teach you the nuances of what a word means and how it is used.
+That level of understanding can only be achieved through **immersion**.

 ## Tips